deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 ## React to events with handlers

 Recording a fact and reacting to it are separate responsibilities.
 The aggregate knows that an order was placed, but nothing about email, fulfillment, or analytics.
-Those reactions live in **event handlers**, with each handler implementing its own behavior with a single responsiblity:
+Those reactions live in **event handlers**, with each handler implementing its own behavior with a single responsibility:

 ```text
 class SendConfirmationEmail: